 The national standards for membership and accreditation of financial counsellors in Australia, as agreed by the eight state and territory financial counselling associations, including FCRC.Download the National Standards for Membership & Accreditation

 Under the national standards, there's a requirement for full and associate members to undertake a minimum of one of each of technical, skills and ethics based sessions per year.
-While membership requirements for the 2016-17 membership year remain at 10 points per annum, financial counsellors in Victoria will need to demonstrate 20 points of CPD to maintain compliance for the membership year starting in January 2018.
+Financial counsellors also need to demonstrate 20 points of CPD per calendar year to maintain membership compliance.
 CPD points can be claimed for a variety of learning activities, including e-learning, face to face sessions, preparation of education sessions, research and so on.
 Allocation of points is explained in the National Standards for Membership and Accreditation.
 The CPD program provides various ways of meeting professional requirements, all of which are articulated in the FCRC calendar.
-A key part of the CPD program is the Specified Professional Development Program (SPDP) which is funded by Consumer Affairs Victoria.
 CPD requirements are the same for all financial counsellors, regardless of working hours.
 There is no pro-rata application.
-You can view and download the FCRC CPD policy.